UDCRINSE - BA Criminology and International Security

 Course learning outcomes

-The following learning outcomes incorporate and depend on systematic understanding of the key aspects of the knowledge base of Criminology and International Security, including a coherent and detailed knowledge of some specialist areas in depth.
+The following learning outcomes incorporate and depend on systematic understanding of the key aspects of the knowledge base of Criminology and International Security a coherent and detailed knowledge of some specialist areas in depth.

 On successful completion of this course students will be able to:

-manage their own learning, and to make use of scholarly reviews and primary sources (for example, refereed research articles and/or original materials appropriate to Criminology and International Security
+4. Manage their own learning, and to make use of scholarly reviews and primary sources (for example, refereed research articles and/or original materials appropriate to Criminology and International Security)

 Principle QAA benchmark statements